The Sensible Prepper may collect a share of sales or other compensation from the links on this page.

 Thus, it is crucial to identify the basic items that you need.
 Then, consider thinking about the number of resources that you need that are actually necessary.
 Remember that it is only important to have basic essentials on hand and that being prepared does not mean you should hoard or stockpile items.

 2. Focus on Skills Instead of Stuff

 As mentioned above, it is obviously necessary to store enough food and other basic essentials.
-However, the problem when storing food is the inevitability to consume them past its use by date.
-Although you can avoid this by practicing a first-in-first-out method, you should still not compromise the chances of wasting food from your storage.
+However, the problem when storing food is the inevitability to consume them past its use-by date.
+Although you can avoid this by practicing the first-in-first-out method, you should still not compromise the chances of wasting food from your storage.

 On that note, here are some skills that you might want to learn: